mgla/rsnapshot-tools/README.md

 Rsnapshot is very nice, but you have to check your backups manually, which is tiresome.
 Also, it does not scale very easy with the number of hosts.
 These rsnapshot-tools try to alleviate some of this problems.

+This solution probably won't scale to an arbitrary size, but if you just want a few dozen hosts in your backup, this might just be your solution.

 ## Installation

 Copy content of script directory to /usr/local/sbin, example: